 The Software Architecture Design contains a description of the software architecture.
 The design is partitioned into new, existing and/or proprietary (third party) components and modules, which are identified as such.
-The runtime libraries (RTLs), which are packaged with the commercial programming tool chain, are compliant through a proven-in-use argument.
+A certified RTOS is used in the software.
+The runtime libraries (RTLs), which are packaged with the commercial programming too chain and are compliant through a proven-inuse argument.
 The RTOS, toolchain and RTLs are not intended to be upgraded for the life of the product as stated in the Functional Safety Management Plan.